 To succeed in Napa as a collective strong relationships between the vintner partners is a necessary criteria.
 The vintners represented all know each other and in some cases have been friends for years.
 Another important factor is the location of the tasting room; this is a prime corner spot in a busy part of Napa – they are also surrounded by several other tasting rooms.

-Inline with the name of the tasting room, they are collecting wine thiefs from around the Napa Valley and beyond – including some unique as well as historical thiefs.
-They already have a large bulbous wine thief that dates from the 1880’s.
-Part of their collection will include wine thiefs signed by Napa winemakers.
-Eventually many of these will be displayed behind the tasting bar.
+Inline with the name of the tasting room, they have amassed an impressive yet tiny collection of wine thiefs from around the Napa Valley and beyond – including some unique as well as historical thiefs.
+One of their more unique wine thief acquisitions was a large bulbous wine thief dating from the 1880’s.
+Part of their collection includes wine thiefs signed by Napa winemakers.
+At any given time, some of these are displayed behind the tasting bar.

 Also note the lighting fixtures – these were hand blown by a Hawaiian artist who is also a professor at the University of Hawaii.

-The Wine Thief offers a variety of tasting options for the visitor.
+The Wine Thief offers a variety of tasting options for visitors.
 Wines are available simply by walking in and choosing from two flights at the tasting counter or from one of two automatic dispenser Wine Stations (by the taste, by the half glass or by the glass).
-The flights offer either four or six wines but these are not set wines – rather based on the variety of wines offered by the multiple producers, customers can often pick out certain wines to try – or let one of the hosts choose the wines based on personal preferences in taste and wine styles.
+The flights offer either four or six wines but these are not set wines – rather are based on the variety of wines available at any given time by the multiple producers.
+Customers can often pick out certain wines to try – or let one of the hosts choose the wines based on personal preferences in taste and wine styles.
 Private tastings can be arranged by making an appointment in advance.

 The social aspects of a visit here are important – they have several stand around tables as well as a community table where you can share wines and experiences with your neighbors.
 An ideal question to ask at this table (a common question among visitors who do not know each other but share a common interest in wine) is, “what are some of your Napa favorites?”